berryamin/Python/Python-3/Doc/library/urllib.parse.rst

    this argument is the empty string.

-   If the *allow_fragments* argument is false, fragment identifiers are not allowed, even if the URL's addressing scheme normally does support them.
+   If the *allow_fragments* argument is false, fragment identifiers are not allowed.
 The default value for this argument is :const:`True`.

    The return value is actually an instance of a subclass of :class:`tuple`.
 This class has the following additional read-only convenience attributes: